Environmentally Safe, Chemical-Free Fire Protection Systems

 (Not Fire Water)

-- 180 GPM (max), including a booster pump that ensures the correct pressure
+- 180 GPM (max), including a booster pump or pressure reducer ensuring the correct pressure

 - The Safespill floor is designed to utilize municipal water supply.